 Greil smiled quietly to himself at this, though he had yet to convey anything ground-breaking to his audience.
 Tarkus shrugged to illustrate the pointlessness of the story so far.
 This didn’t defend Grimlock, it merely stacked up with all the other evidence that the dragonborn was a merciless, bestial killer.
 Though certain that no personal backstory could change his opinion of the group’s deputy commander, Gregg remained impassive, waiting for Greil to finish rather than judging what he had heard so far.

 “I put a hand on the wagon to steady myself and limped to its far side.
-I stood there for some time, watching the dragonborn nervously as it pulled the antlers off the stag.
+Standing there for some time, too weak to flee, I nervously watched the dragonborn as it pulled the antlers off the stag.
 It moved to hang them from his belt, then hesitated and began snapping them into pieces absent-mindedly.
 Though I desperately wanted to leave, I was held in place by a need to know: what if the package was on one of dead bandits?
 I could continue as planned and no-one would ever find out that I was bested.
 But the bodies were near the dragonborn.
 I didn’t dare to step closer.”

 “Excuse me… would it be alright if I checked the bodies?”
 I asked awkwardly.

 He began cutting the stag into pieces with his axe, “Don’t touch their heads.
 Those are mine.”